curlyphries/Crew.AI-Ollama-Multi-Agent-System/README.md

 ## 💡 **Benefits Over Alternatives**

-Compared to other systems like **AnythingLLM**, this project offers unique advantages:
+Compared to other AI implementation methods, this project offers unique advantages:

 1. **Full Local Control**:
    - Unlike systems that require partial or full cloud integration, Ollama ensures that all operations occur on your local machine.
 Your data never leaves your hardware.